lkoshale/Abyss/README.md

 # TODO LIST
-    - Get data for input i.e some 1000 k-mer with known genome
+    - Get data for input i.e some 1000 k-mer with known genome.
-    - Understand and find code for assembling dna from de-bruijin graph
+    - Understand and find code for assembling DNA from de-bruijin graph.
-    - Map k-mer to memory and build de-bruijin graph on GPU
+    - Map k-mer to memory and build de-bruijin graph on GPU.
-    - get dna seq using graph
+    - Get DNA sequence using graph.

 # To genrate Reads
  - to set K, change the #define in <b>GenDataFasta.cpp<b>